Choquet order and hyperrigidity for function systems: Extending Cartier's Theorem

 satisfies $\phi_x(1)= \rho \circ \Phi(1)(x) = 1$.
 So this is a state on $\rC(K)$.
 By the Riesz-Markov-Kakutani representation theorem, there is a regular Borel probability measure $\lambda_x \in P(K)$ so that $\phi_x(f) = \int f \,d\lambda_x$.
 Therefore $f \to \lambda_x(f) = \rho \circ \Phi(f) (x)$ is measurable for every $f\in\rC(K)$, and

 Finally for $a \in A(K)$, since $\Phi(a) = a$, we have $\rho(a) = a$ $\mu$-a.e., and therefore $\lambda_x(a) = a(x)$ $\mu$-a.e. \end{proof}

 \begin{rem} Theorem \ref{T:cartier} is not quite ideal, because in general we do not know that $\lambda_x \in P_x(K)$ for $\mu$-a.e.\ $x \in K$.
-So our theorem has a somewhat weaker conclusion than Cartier's theorem.
-However this stronger version does follow from our result in the metrizable case, where Cartier's theorem is valid.
-It may be true that one can choose $\lambda_x \in P_x(K)$ in general, but we cannot establish that.
+So it seems that our result has a somewhat weaker conclusion than Cartier's theorem.
+However, it turns out that our result is equivalent to Cartier's theorem in the metrizable case, as we now explain.